Bernardino Jalandoni Museum: Art & architecture

 The design of the Jalandoni House, with its square shape elevated by posts or stilts and roof construction, It is a Bahay na Bato which based from the structure of a typical nipa hut in the Philippines although the former is larger in scale than the latter.
 The two-storey house is made of balayong, a hardwood that had to be shipped by the Jalandonis from Mindoro.

 In its interiors, the ceiling is made of embossed steel trays that were brought from Hamburg, Germany.
 The wooden transoms are cut out style or callado that infuses elaborate French design.
-Capiz shells are used in the large window panels for better lighting, ventilation and security.
+There are large windows for better lighting and ventilation; these use capiz shells instead of glass for privacy.

 In the first floor, two carts and a horse carriage were on display as the ground floor used to function as a garage.
 Most of the activities were held on the second floor, and where most of the artifacts are kept.
 As such, the living room, bedrooms, kitchen and dining room are all located in the upper floor.

 The living room and receiving area display an old Steinway piano, a gramophone, a sewing machine, an old telephone, and several paintings.
 Inside the bedrooms are four-post beds, chamber pots, and a birthing chair.
 The kitchen shows old items used for daily activities, such as the heavy chopped woods known as the prinsa de paa and prinsa de mano, as well as the round irons used to press clothes.